ToeFungi/zipster/README.md

 #### .fromDirectory(path: string, options: Options)

-Creates a ZIP file containing all the sub-directories at a given path, retaining the folder structure of the sub-directories
+Create an unprotected ZIP file containing all the sub-directories at a given path, retaining the folder structure of the sub-directories

 ```typescript